DomagojKorais/statistics-for-data-science/README.md

 I suggest to download the dynamic report, even if it changes only in one interactive plot.

-Additional R code, not present in the Rmd file that originated the report is loaded.
+Additional R code, not present in the Report.Rmd file that originated the report is loaded.

 There are four files: